mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 - Take $$K_l = \log \frac{1}{n}\sum p_\theta(X \mid Z_i)$$ to be our estimator for the left side
 - Take $$K_r = \frac{1}{n}\sum \log p_\theta(X \mid \hat{Z}_{i \mid X})$$ to be our estimator for the right side

-Intuitively it makes sense to think that, for the same $$n$$, $$K_r$$ has a smaller aproximation error on average.
+Intuitively it makes sense to think that, for the same $$n$$, $$K_r$$ has a smaller approximation error on average.
 However, is there a way to prove that it's true?
 More precisely, does this estimator have a smaller, let's say, mean square error?

 I have no idea if there is any theorem about it.
 Is it true in general?
 If not, under what type of distributions can we guarantee that the property holds?